-Note: Chart includes all annuitants (exc. disabled retirees) aged over 75 as of January 1, 2019 who were exposed to risk during the period 2016-2018 and so potentially were included in our modeling.
+Note: Chart includes all annuitants (exc. disabled retirees) aged 75 to 95 as of January 1, 2020 who were exposed to risk during the period 2018-2020 and so potentially were included in our modeling.

 Healthy annuitants and disabled retirees